 The Solar Energy Technologies Office supports research and development projects that increase the efficiency and lifetime of hybrid organic-inorganic perovskite solar cells that speed the commercialization of perovskite solar technologies and decrease manufacturing costs.
 Learn more about perovskite R&D challenges and the benchmarks associated with them.

-Perovskite solar cells have shown remarkable progress in recent years with rapid increases in conversion efficiency, from reports of about 3% in 2006 to over 25% in 2020.
+Perovskite solar cells have shown remarkable progress in recent years with rapid increases in conversion efficiency, from reports of about 3% in 2006 to over 25% today.
 While perovskite solar cells have become highly efficient in a very short time, a number of challenges remain before they can become a competitive commercial technology.

 Much of the recent work on perovskite solar cells has been dominated by absorber materials based on methylammonium lead halide.
 Although perovskite materials have been studied for more than a century, initial studies on methylammonium lead halides for semiconductor applications started in the past two decades.
 Initial applications of perovskite absorbers in solar cells occurred in 2006 and were published in 2009.
 However, these cells were not very efficient (less than 4%) and were not stable, since they relied on a corrosive liquid phase that slowly disrupted other layers within the device.
 By 2012 the liquid-phase components had been replaced with solid-state contacts and the efficiency was improved to 10%.
 Subsequent improvements in performance and stability have come through continued investigation of new materials, new device architectures, and improved fabrication processes, leading to a reported 20% cell efficiency in 2014.